 Grey Rock Brings Together A Cohesive, Highly Experienced Unconventional Team Well Positioned To Find Unique Opportunities With Upside Options

-Griffin Perry leads business development and fundraising for Grey Rock Energy with a focus on day to day operations.
+Griffin Perry leads business development and fundraising for Grey Rock with a focus on day to day operations.
 Prior to co-founding the firm, Mr. Perry was the President of Caddis Energy, an oil and gas investment company which partnered with industry leaders to raise capital and develop a pipeline of business focusing on both operated and non-operated oil and gas properties.
-From 2007-2012, Perry worked as a financial advisor with UBS and Deutsche Bank.
-During his tenure, Perry worked to grow assets under management from $300 million to $500 million.
+From 2007-2012, Mr. Perry worked as a financial advisor with UBS and Deutsche Bank.
+During his tenure, Mr. Perry worked to grow assets under management from $300 million to $500 million.
 Mr. Perry worked on his father’s 2006 gubernatorial campaign, contributed as a surrogate speaker for his father’s 2012 Presidential campaign and serves on the Dallas County Republican Party Finance Committee and Cotton Bowl Council.
 He holds degrees in Economics and History from Vanderbilt University.